- Download our Moving to Bangkok Guide (PDF)

-Some of the most popular not-to-be-missed annual events in Bangkok are listed below.
+Some of the most popular, not-to-be-missed annual events in Bangkok are listed below.

 Chinese New Year (February)

 With one of the largest Chinatowns in the world, Bangkok celebrates the Chinese New Year in its own unique style.
-Expats should dress in red, head down to Chinatown and enjoy the revelry, moon cakes and firecrackers.
+Expats should dress in red, head down to Chinatown and enjoy the merriment, moon cakes and firecrackers.

 Songkran Festival (April)

-Amazing Thailand Grand Sale (June to September)
+Amazing Thailand Grand Sale (July to August)

-An initiative by the Tourism Authority of Thailand, the city becomes one big sale and provides the year's best deals on shopping in Bangkok.
-From the city’s biggest malls and hotels, plus a good number of stalls, expat shoppers will be able to find bargains on everything from designer clothes to traditional handicrafts.
+An initiative by the Tourism Authority of Thailand, Amazing Thailand Grand Sale transforms Bangkok into a shopper's paradise.
+Each year, more than 10,000 shops and vendors from all over the country converge on the city to offer the year's best deals.
+From Bangkok's biggest malls and hotels to a good number of roadside stalls, expat shoppers will be able to find bargains on everything from designer clothes to traditional handicrafts.

-Vegetarian Festival (October)
+Vegetarian Festival (September/October)